 What should you do if you find out the police are investigating you for a crime and they want to speak to you?

 The first thing you need to know is simple: Stop.
 Don’t need to speak with police.
-There’s no legal requirement to give a statement to the cops, even if they insist a statement for their investigation.
+There’s no legal requirement to give a statement to the cops.
+It doesn’t matter if they insist it’s for their investigation.
 As defense attorneys, we believe it is rarely in your best interest to speak with the police without legal representation.
 In certain rare occasions speaking with the police helps your case, but this is a decision that needs to be made with your attorney.

 What happens next?